wp-plugins/blocky/readme.txt

 3. Blocky! in action

 == Changelog ==
+= 1.1.2 =
-= 1.1.1 =
+* Fixing `invalid argument for foreach` bug that would appear on seemingly random excerpts = 1.1.1 =
 * Applied `do_shortcode` filter to Blocky!'s content filter.
 = 1.1.0 =